econgrowth/econgrowth.github.io-src/content/pages/Computation.md

 	jupyter nbextension enable nbTranslate/main
 	r -e "IRkernel::installspec()"

 This should create an environment with most of the packages we need.
 We can always install others down the road.

+``Windows`` users will need to follow [additional instructions](https://kylebarron.dev/stata_kernel/getting_started/) to have the ``Stata`` kernel working.

 B. **(Generally not recommended)** download one of the following scripts